Giles County 112 years after Middle Tennessee’s deadliest tornado outbreak

 These pictures show the damage in Centerville in Hickman County where there were nine deaths and 32 injuries.

-It touched down during the dead of night between 10 and 11 p.m. as it moved into Williamson County it eventually passed just south of Franklin causing eight deaths and 11 injuries.
+It touched down during the dead of night between 10 and 11as it moved into Williamson County.
+It eventually passed just south of Franklin causing eight deaths and eleven injuries.

 One of the saddest stories was of two brothers in the Hillsboro/Leipers Fork area who were blown over a 20-foot bluff and into a nearby creek, according to the Nashville American newspaper.